vertica/awesome-vertica/CONTRIBUTING.md

 # Contribution Guidelines

 This is an attempt to make a curated list of high-quality, maintained, useful [Vertica](https://www.vertica.com/) related packages/projects/libraries/resources.
 Each item in the list must either be free and open source, or have a note which explicitly states that the software is commercial.
+Commercial software should have some kind of free or community version so that users may experience it without purchasing anything.

 This list accepts and encourages pull requests.